hananedupouy/LLMs-in-Finance/Papers/CRAG_Corrective_RAG.md

+## 👉 Overall:

-## 👉 Overall, CRAG represents a significant advancement in the field of text generation by combining corrective mechanisms with advanced retrieval and refinement strategies to produce more accurate and reliable outputs.
+CRAG represents a significant advancement in the field of text generation by combining corrective mechanisms with advanced retrieval and refinement strategies to produce more accurate and reliable outputs.

 - Paper: https://lnkd.in/e2MA9qHY
 - Code github: https://lnkd.in/e5wCr7Ti